zaBogdan/Zephyrus/README.md

 - (+) Roles for users
 - (+) Rebranded from `zaEngine` to `Zephyrus`
 - (+) Posts are now completed
-- (?)
-Home, Posts and Profile pages are now working and linked. (phase 3: final touches)
+- (+) Home, Posts and Profile pages are now working and linked.
 - (-) Removed first installation system, because it was broken.
 - (-) Removed old system of token & session generation.
 Now everything is more secure.
 - (-) FileSystem is removed for this update.
 Will be taken care of in the next one.